ripple/ripple-rest/docs/REF.md

 {
   "success": false,
   "error": "tecPATH_DRY", // A full list of error codes can be found at https://ripple.com/wiki/Transaction_errors "message": "Path could not send partial amount.
-Please ensure that the src_address has sufficient funds (in the src_amount currency, if specified) to execute this transaction."
+Please ensure that the source_address has sufficient funds (in the source_amount currency, if specified) to execute this transaction."
 }
 ```
 More information about transaction errors can be found on the [Ripple Wiki](https://ripple.com/wiki/Transaction_errors).